 From an early age, children are told by their parents to go to bed early and get a good night’s sleep.
 But, why is this?
 Why do humans need to sleep?
 And why does sleep seem even more important when you’re sick or injured?
-In this article, these basic questions about sleep will be answered and we’ll discuss tips to ensure a better night’s sleep.
+So how many hours should you be getting at night and how can you ensure a better night’s sleep?

 During waking hours, hormones are released constantly to address the needs of the body’s current situation.
 As the day goes on, and energy is being depleted in the body, these hormones start to get out of balance, leading to some negative consequences.
 When people eventually go to sleep at night, their bodies get a chance to balance out these hormones again.
 Some of the main hormones — in terms of injury recovery and prevention — that need to be balanced are Human Growth Hormone (HGH), Cortisol, Ghrelin, and Leptin.

 HGH is the hormone that builds and repairs many tissues in the body.
 After an injury, the damaged tissues need extra time and sufficient levels of HGH in order to repair and heal themselves.
 When a person does not get the right amount of sleep, they do not reach the proper HGH levels to adequately repair damaged tissues, thus prolonging the healing time.